 - Upon being assigned an investigation, determine if there are any conflicts that necessitate a recusal from the investigation. - Review all materials contained in both the case file and the electronic file in the current database system. - Ensure all allegations of misconduct are accurately identified. - Identify evidence at risk of spoiling, potential witnesses, potential physical evidence, relevant policies, and any additional potential Manual of Rules (MOR) violations pursuant to Training Bulletin V-T.1. - Develop an investigative plan and discuss the plan with the Investigations Section Commander and, when needed, the Office of the City Attorney (OCA). - Prepare for and promptly conduct fact-finding witness and subject interviews.
-When preparing for an interview, Investigators should determine relevant polices, practices, and trainings associated with the misconduct; key questions that need to be answered; and any gaps in timelines. - In conducting interviews, resolve any inconsistencies and avoid exculpatory leading questions. - If there is reasonable suspicion to believe a member is in possession of evidence or items that contain evidence (e.g., a member's personal cellular phone) of member misconduct for which a member is being administratively investigated, an investigator in an administrative investigation may demand that the member produce the evidence for use in the administrative investigation and proceedings.
-Any such demand for such information must be documented in writing with a recitation of facts giving rise to reasonable suspicion that the evidence sought is contained therein.
-Any such demand must also be reasonably tailored to the allegation(s) being investigated.
-Finally, any such demand must be accompanied by an admonition that the evidence and information produced may not be used against the member producing the information in a criminal proceeding but may be used against the member in an administrative proceeding.
+When preparing for an interview, Investigators should determine relevant polices, practices, and trainings associated with the misconduct; key questions that need to be answered; and any gaps in timelines.

+In conducting interviews, resolve any inconsistencies and avoid exculpatory leading questions.

+- If there is reasonable suspicion to believe a member is in possession of evidence or items that contain evidence (e.g., a member's personal cellular phone) of member misconduct for which a member is being administratively investigated, the Department reserves the right to demand the member produce, from their personal device, the evidence for use in the administrative investigation and proceedings. - Any such demand for such information must be documented in writing with a recitation of facts giving rise to reasonable suspicion that the evidence sought is contained therein.